-This portion of your course grade will be determined by attendance and/or participation assignments in both the lecture and recitation sections throughout the semester.
-Attendance will be taken at both recitation and lecture at un-announced times throughout the semester.
+The remaining 5% of your course grade will be determined by attendance and participation in both the lecture and recitation sections throughout the semester.
+Attendance will be taken at both recitation and lecture at unannounced times throughout the semester.
 Your attendance during these times will be used to compute the final 5% of your course grade.